lsinfo3/JTableVisor/example1/README.md

 ![Overview2](pics/overview2.png)

 Both parts of the remaining network are represented by a single host.
-The additional green switches were added to remove the MPLS header from incoming packets, so the hosts can actually read incoming packets.
+The additional green switches were added to remove the MPLS header from incoming packets, so the hosts can actually read them.
 They are not subject of the example itself.

 For both switches `s1` and `s2`, we are only using their respective table `0`.